 Youth Commission Application

 The Clark County Youth Commission, a group of 30 individuals who serve as a voice for local youth, is seeking eleven representatives to fill its roster.
-The group communicates with the Clark County Board of Commissioners, county departments, and community organizations.
+The group communicates with the Board of County Counselors, county departments, and community organizations.
 Youth Commission members range in age from 11-19.
 Those selected to serve must commit to two monthly meetings plus additional subcommittee work amounting to approximately eight hours of work or more per month.

 To be considered, candidates must complete an application and interview for the position.
 The deadline for submission of applications is June 18, 2014.